guzmonj/JNI-Dex-Sideload/README.md

 ▪︎ Harder to reverse by third parties as DEX will not be present in APK.

-▪︎ Can download DEX files OTA (over the air) to perform changes to the game without updating the application itself.
+▪︎ Can download DEX files OTA (over the air) to perform changes without actually updating the application itself.

 Cons: